Leigh Hall: History

 The building in 1927 consisting of a 160-foot north wing, three stories in height, with an attic and the one-story main stockroom, but was designed so an additional story for a lecture hall and a laboratory wing could be added which was done in later years.
-Construction started on October of 1926 with the cornerstone being laid December 15, 1926, and completed enough to be occupied in the Fall of 1927.
+Construction started on October 1926 with the cornerstone being laid December 15, 1926, and completed enough to be occupied in the Fall of 1927.
 The building when first occupied was only partially finished, there were no electric light fixtures, mastic on the floors, paint on the walls, plaster on the stockroom walls, or varnish on the woodwork.
 The temporary tar paper roof was replaced by one of tile in 1928.
 The stockroom woodwork and redwood shelves were finally varnished in 1930.

 In the early 1930’s, the one ton bell from the Battleship Florida was installed in a clock atop the roof of Leigh Hall which was struck each hour.
 With the completion of Century Tower and its electronic bell system in 1956, the Leigh Hall clock was removed, and the bell was put in storage.
 In 1960, the bell was installed atop the stands in the north end zone at Florida Field, where it was traditionally rung by either cheerleaders or fans at the conclusion of a victory by the Florida Gator football team.
 The bell was later restored and is now housed in the lobby of the Museum of Florida History.

 The stockrooms for the building were of special consideration for its purpose.
 “The central location and arrangement of the stock rooms are unique features.
 The stockrooms will be readily accessible to students in all laboratories.
 The general chemistry laboratory, which demands considerable stock-room service, will be served through two windows from the main stock room.
 The other large laboratory, qualitative analysis which will be used temporarily by students in organic chemistry also, will be supplied from the smaller stock rooms directly above the main stock room.
 The efficiency of the stock-room service will be enhanced by elevator or dumb waiter service.”

 The long-planned-for auditorium-lecture room was built atop the main stock room in 1938 was an impressive addition at two stories in height, seating 350 students and had two adjoined preparation rooms.